Tobias Leenaert: Activism

-In 2000, Leenaert co-founded Ethical Vegetarian Alternative (EVA), in Flanders, which he led until 2015.
-He is the originator of Thursday Veggie Day in Ghent, which was launched in 2009.
-Leenaert is also the co-founder of the Center for Effective Vegan Advocacy, with Melanie Joy, as well as ProVeg International.
+In 2000, Leenaert co-founded Ethical Vegetarian Alternative (EVA) in Flanders, which he led until 2015.
+He originated Thursday Veggie Day in Ghent, which was launched in 2009.
+He also co-founded the Center for Effective Vegan Advocacy with Melanie Joy, and was a co-founder of ProVeg International.

-Leenaert advocates for a pragmatic approach to vegan activism, which doesn't rely on solely moral arguments.
-In 2017, he published the book How to Create a Vegan World: A Pragmatic Approach.
+Leenaert has argued for a pragmatic approach to vegan activism that does not rely only on moral arguments.
+In 2017, he published How to Create a Vegan World: A Pragmatic Approach.
 He also writes the blog The Vegan Strategist.
-Leenaert's methods of advocacy has drawn criticism from abolitionist animal rights advocates, such as Roger Yates.
+His methods have been criticised by some abolitionist animal rights advocates, including Roger Yates.

-Leenaert gives lectures and workshops on vegan advocacy around the world.
-He has also written and spoken about wild-animal suffering, which he considers as important as the suffering of domesticated animals.
+Leenaert gives lectures and workshops on vegan advocacy.
+He has also written and spoken about wild animal suffering, which he has described as being as important as the suffering of domesticated animals.

 Personal life

-Leenaert lives in Ghent with his partner, seven cats and two dogs.
+Leenaert lives in Ghent with his partner, seven cats, and two dogs.
 He identifies as an effective altruist.